flaturtha/NOS/_posts/2016-09-30-the-early-nineteenth-century.md

 layout: post_mw
 layoutTag: post
 title: "The Early Nineteenth Centure"
-subtitle: "The End of the Highly Moral Story; The Beginnings of the New Romantic Tale "
+subtitle: "The End of the Highly Moral Story; The Beginnings of the New Romantic Tale"
 chapter: Chapter 10
 author: Henry Seidel Canby, Ph.D.
 authortitle: Assistant Professor of English in the Sheffield Scientific School of Yale University